giulianazhu/visual-library/README.md

 ###Testing

-- Vitest for unit and integration testing
+- Vitest for unit and integration testing, files kept adjacent to target components
 - (May consider using Cypress for e2e testing ...)